Advanced Analytics & Business Intelligence

 If a metric does not inform a decision or trigger an action, it does not belong in the dashboard.

-Clavon designs analytics to evolve through clear maturity stages:
+Clavon designs analytics to evolve through clear maturity stages.
+Skipping stages creates fragile insights.

 Descriptive